You’re considering a rebrand for your accounting firm, which means there are a range of situations you could be in right now:

 This is where the project goes far, far beyond the time we take to sketch out ideas and discuss as a team and consider what would give the best visual for your firm and for those searching for you.

-And our team have a combined experience in research and strategy and naming exercises and design work that goes far beyond the creation of the brand, and looks ahead to how that brand will be used.
+Our team have a combined experience in research and strategy and naming exercises and design work that goes far beyond the creation of the brand, and looks ahead to how that brand will be used.
 How could this be reflected best on your new website?
 What kind of design possibilities does it have?
 What content can be created to tell the story about your name – either your original name or the new one you’ve developed which explains who you truly are?

 The team by this point have already had several in depth strategy sessions with you, and we then move to concept phase.

 This is where we spend time sketching, researching, looking, considering, drawing, brainstorming, throwing around ideas.
 Will an icon work best?
 A wordmark?
 A letter or a few letters?
 A personal signature?
 Will it be simple, or complex?
 What does this image or that icon or this sketch actually mean?
 What does it look like to the average person?
-(A very quick search on google will bring up a lot of horror stories of logos or tag lines or marketing materials that were clearly approved by someone, but then the rest of the world was horrified or laughing their heads off at how inappropriate it was.)
+(A very quick search will bring up a lot of horror stories of logos or tag lines or marketing materials that were clearly approved by someone, but then the rest of the world was horrified or laughing their heads off at how inappropriate it was.)

 Once the initial sketches are put together, we begin choosing.
 Setting aside the ones that clearly don’t work and shortlisting the ones that do.
 Trying it with sharp edges – no, curved edges.
 Maybe a circle instead.
 Some lines?
 Let’s go back to this idea.
 We liked this concept as it makes you think about the story we discussed.
 It brings up these feelings and those emotions.
 Hmm, that one could work, except it might have this negative impact.
 Nope, let’s start over.